NekoScripty/nekoplay/README.md

 ## Then restart audio with systemctl --user restart pipewire.
 This ensures the 96kHz signal from NekoPlay reaches your DAC without being "stepped on" by the OS.

 ## 📜 License
-#### Licensed under the GPLv3.
-Protect your ears and keep the code free.
+<p> Licensed under the GPLv3.
+Protect your ears and keep the code free. </p>

 <div align="center">
 <p>